oshea00/GildedRoseSolution/README.md

-# Gilded Rose Refactoring Kata
+# A Solution to the Gilded Rose Refactoring Kata

+Solution Author: Mike O'Shea

+# Gilded Rose Introduction
 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.
 Unfortunately, our